Simon Shaw

-Simon Dalton Shaw MBE (born 1 September 1973) is a former English rugby union player who played as a lock.
-He played for Bristol, London Wasps and Toulon.
-He won 71 caps for England between 1996 and 2011, and 2 for the British & Irish Lions, with whom he toured 3 times.
+Simon Dalton Shaw (born 1 September 1973) is a former English rugby union player who played as a lock.
+He represenred Bristol, London Wasps and Toulon.
+He won 71 caps for England between 1996 and 2011 and two for the British & Irish Lions, with whom he toured three times.

 Early life

 Shaw was born 1 September 1973 in Nairobi, Kenya.
 He was educated at Runnymede College in Madrid and at Godalming College in Surrey.
 He played for Bristol at 17, despite not taking up the game seriously until he was 16, after his family had moved to England from Spain.
-He also played for Cranleigh Rugby Club in his younger years.
+He also played for Cranleigh Rugby Club.

-Shaw has represented England at various levels including students and Under-21s.
+Shaw represented England at various levels including students and Under-21s.
 At 2.04 m, he is one of the tallest men to have played for England.

 Club career

 Shaw played for Bristol at the age of 17.
 He joined London Wasps in 1997.
 Wasps won the Tetley's Bitter Cup in 1999 and retained it the following season with a victory over the Northampton Saints.
 Playing against Bath in August 2000, Shaw became the only lock in the Premiership to have scored a drop goal.

 In the 2002–03 Zurich Premiership Shaw won the Premiership for the first time, defeating Gloucester in the final.
 That season Shaw also won his first European silverware with victory against Bath in the 2002–03 Parker Pen Challenge Cup.
 The 2003–04 Zurich Premiership season saw Wasps retain their Premiership crown and win the 2003–04 Heineken Cup, their first Heineken Cup title.

 The 2004–05 season saw Wasps win the Premiership for a third season in a row.
 The following season Wasps defeated the Scarlets to win the Powergen Cup.

 Wasps defeated Leicester Tigers in the final of the 2006–07 Heineken Cup to become European Champions for the second time.

 The following 2007–08 season saw Wasps defeat Leicester Tigers in a final again to regain the Premiership title.

 In May 2008, playing against Leeds Carnegie in the last match of the regular season, Shaw became the first player ever to play in 200 Premiership matches.

 In November 2011, Shaw decided to finish his career overseas and signed for French club, RC Toulonnais.